alvaroaguirre/alvaroaguirre.github.io/projects.md

 ### Aeropress Recipe Generator

-Inspired by James Hoffman's AeroPress Dice, I tried to develop a website that automatically generates AeroPress recipes in less than two hours.
+Inspired by James Hoffman's AeroPress Dice, I developed a website that automatically generates AeroPress recipes.
 It received hundreds of visits on the day of release and climbed to the top of the Aeropress subreddit.
 You can try it out [here](AeroPressRecipe.html).

 ### R and Quantitative Finance